 If you can't job hunt from work, what other options are there besides evenings and weekends?
-Visit a bookstore, cafe or library with internet access on your lunch hour and bring your laptop if you can find a wireless connection to use.
+Visit a bookstore, cafe or library with internet access on your lunch hour and bring your laptop or table if you can find a wireless connection to use.
 Use your phone to job search - there are lots of job search apps available.
 Lunch time also a good time to return prospective employer phone calls, especially if you can take an early or late lunch to catch them in the office.

 Try to schedule interviews for either the beginning or the end of the day or on your lunch hour.
 If you have vacation time you can use, schedule multiple interviews for the same day.